kronion/Nodenexus/_posts/2015-4-9-extending-zsh-functionality.markdown

 ---
 title: "Shell Fu in zsh"
+excerpt: "At a university where most classes use Java, familiarity with the shell seems <a href='http://en.wikipedia.org/wiki/Bernoulli_distribution'>Bernoulli-distributed</a>: you either customize to your heart’s desire or not at all.
+That means that many people can increase their productivity in the shell with only basic aliases, functions, and other simple tricks.
+Using the Z shell, we’ll start with the low-hanging fruit by installing Oh My Zsh, move on to theme customization, and conclude with an introduction to shell functions.
+Welcome to the world of shell fu."
 ---

 Programmers are a lot like exotic car owners.
 We live for the cutting edge and the most efficient solutions.
 We're not afraid of a little (or a lot) of DIY.
 Some of us are actually crazy enough to [cool our rigs with liquid nitrogen in the name of clock-speed records][nitrogren].
 I'm sure supercar enthusiasts would understand.